MacMannes/mijnns-katas/src/carPark-escape/README.md

 Given our car park has a floor without stairs
 When we call the escape
-Then we will receice an error as follows [ERR]
+Then we will receive an error as follows [ERR]

 ### Car is on ground floor scenario